FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 ![Control Unit Exterior](/docs/media/microlab-control-unit.jpg)

+**Some notes:**

+- The Microlab is designed to be assembled without the need for soldering or other specialized tooling.
+If you are equipped to solder, you can construct one at a lower cost and with less junk in the case by replacing the lever-action wire connectors with solder joints (or screw cap connectors).
+- Additionally, you can save space in the case by splicing wires and modifying components like USB cables to remove extraneous material.

+TODO: Pic comparing stock and modified micro USB

-## Electronic Parts:
+## Electronic Parts

-Wires and Cables
+### Wires and Cables and Connectors (Oh my!)

 - USB A/B cable for rPi to Arduino
+- USB A cable (cut off with + and - wires exposed and stripped)
+- Micro USB cable to power the rPi (check your SBC to see which cable is appropriate)
-- 1x female barrel plug connector (5.5mm x 2.1mm)
+- Female barrel plug connector (5.5mm x 2.1mm)
-- 1x male barrel plug connector (5.5mm x 2.1mm)
+- Male barrel plug connector (5.5mm x 2.1mm)
-- 1x KV-426 lever connector (i.e.: a 1-to-3 splitter for both + and - leads)
+- KV-426 lever connector (i.e.: a 1-to-3 splitter for both + and - leads)
 - 2x 2-wide lever nuts (or another way to join 4 small wires)
 - 2x 3-wide lever nuts (or another way to join 6 small wires)
-- 1x 12-pin panel-mounted female Phoenix-style connector
+- 12-pin panel-mounted female Phoenix-style connector
-  - 3x the half of the stepper motor
+  - 3x the half of the stepper motor cables that connect to the motor control board
-- 1x 8-pin panel-mounted female Phoenix-style connector
+- 8-pin panel-mounted female Phoenix-style connector
-- 1x 2-pin panel-mounted female Phoenix-style connector
+- 2-pin panel-mounted female Phoenix-style connector
   - 2x Quick disconnect connectors (if your 2-pin connector requires them)
 - Cable materials (to connect to the Pumps Unit)
   - 2x 12-pin male Phoenix-style connector